Our goal is to restore our land – an old dairy farm – back to the prairie and savanna that was here before the land was settled.

 When we first started, we thought that we could make ‘perfect’ prairies.
 We envisioned prairies with beautiful flowers, all natives and no weeds.
 We’ve gradually realized that we’ll never have perfect prairies – there will always be weeds and invaders.
 The prairies will change over time, and it may be that we’ll have to change our methods to meet future problems.
 So now our goal is habitat – as much habitat, and for as many native animals, as possible.

 It’s important to us to share what we’re doing with other people.
 We maintain this blog to record our projects and observations; we give numerous talks and presentations about our restoration project, and we produce an annual slide show of things we’ve seen and done throughout the year.
 We hope these efforts will inspire others to appreciate the wildlife around them, plant native plants, protect native habitat, and perhaps try restorations of their own.

 We’ve gotten inspiration from books and articles, internet sites, conversations, and from experimenting with and observing the effects of our work on our landscape.
 Here’s a list of some of the resources that have been the most helpful or inspiring.

-Bringing Nature Home: How You Can Sustain Wildlife with Native Plants – Douglas Tallamy
+Bringing Nature Home: How You Can Sustain Wildlife with Native Plants – by Douglas Tallamy

-Noah’s Garden: Restoring the Ecology of Our Own Backyards – Sarah Stein
+Noah’s Garden: Restoring the Ecology of Our Own Backyards – by Sarah Stein

 Groups and Organizations: